cadupereira21/ProjectTrailHiker/Project-Trail-Hiker/Assets/DailyReports.md

 # Day 20 - 03/10
 Today I fixed the Level Selector animation bug :D I also started the store ui and scripts

+# Day 21 - 04/10
+Today I finished our store.
+THe only thing left to complete the initial scene, is to make the equip item system :D